filippovisconti/docs/_posts/dphpc/2024-01-19-5-Memory-Models.md

 ## Memory Models

-Need to define what it means to “read a location” and “to write a location” and the respective ordering!
+Need to define what it means to "read a location" and "to write a location" and the respective ordering!

 - What values should be seen by a processor